Welcome to Bermuda!

 Whether buying or renting, an apartment of any size or house with a garage is essential for a car (only one per household is allowed) or moped or scooter.
 Those without one should be avoided because vehicles not stored in them just do not stand up to Bermuda's salt-laden air, constant winter gales and periodic hurricanes.
 Do not leave your vehicle outside at night without being securely garaged (in a garage with four solid walls, not a flimsy carport).
 Even rust-proofing is only partly effective for garaged vehicles.
 Be aware that Bermuda can often have hurricanes or storms or gales and plenty of rain.

 Left out in the driveway or under a flimsy car port, many vehicles in Bermuda could suffer damage.
-In the aftermath of Hurricane Fabian in 2003, many people returned to their vehicles only to find them damaged or destroyed as a result of flooding and fallen debris.
-If you have no choice and can't garage your car, consider parking your vehicle in a public car park such as Bull’s Head, Hamilton.
-The cement structure is likely to keep your vehicle safe in a severe storm.
-If you can't do that either, park away from land which is liable to flooding and try to locate a lee, such as a wall or a rock face for your vehicle to keep it safe from high winds.
+In the aftermath of recent hurricanes many people returned to their vehicles only to find them damaged or destroyed as a result of flooding and fallen debris.
+If you cannot garage your car, park in a public car park such as Bull’s Head, Hamilton.
+The cement structure may keep your vehicle safe in a severe storm.
+Or park away from land which is liable to flooding and try to locate a lee, such as a wall or a rock face for your vehicle to keep it safe from high winds.
 Don't park near trees or electricity poles.
 Casuarinas are shallow-rooted trees, which can be easily uprooted during a storm.
 Norfolk Pines have branches that can break easily and can damage your vehicle.
 If your car is exposed to wind and rain, try to park the car with its rear-end to the wind.
 This prevents salt, sand and debris from getting under the hood and into your engine.
-Plus, at least try to keep it in good working order ahead of time for use after the storm, when you’re likely to need it.
-Check your lights and brakes and ensure your tires have sufficient air pressure and top up all vehicle fluids.
-Also, don’t forget to fill your car with gas.
-If you are leaving the Island on vacation or business during likely bad weather or a hurricane or windstorm, do not leave your car at the airport.
-During Hurricane Fabian, many vehicles that were parked at the airport were destroyed due to flooding and damage to the airport itself.
-The airport and Bermuda Government disclaim any responsibility for damage to cars parked in paid parking areas at the airport.

 Gardening

-For home owners who do not wish to do this themselves, they can employ a gardener from $30 an hour or a gardening contractor which will quote for year-round maintenance.
+For home owners who do not wish to do this themselves, they can employ a gardener or gardening contractor.

 Generators

-Especially after Hurricane Fabian on September 5, 2003, when virtually all Bermuda homes were without electricity for periods ranging from days to three weeks, portable generators are an absolute "must" for all who own homes and many who rent homes or apartments.
+Especially after hurricane scares when virtually all Bermuda homes can be without electricity for periods ranging from days to three weeks, portable generators are an absolute "must" for all who own homes and many who rent apartments.
 There is a very high Bermuda Government Customs Duty rate on them, exceeding 30%.
 If bought locally, they can retail for over $2,000.
-If bought and imported privately, from places such as Home Depot (enter "generators" in the search prompt) in Florida or New York, they will still cost more than $950 after transportation delivery and Customs duty.
+If bought and imported privately, from places such as Home Depot in Florida or New York, they will still cost more than $950 after transportation delivery and Customs duty.
 As most homes in Bermuda are of limited acreage (one third or less) and are close together, the noise of a generator can be very stressful, so should be plugged in only during the day.

 Granting permission to reside in Bermuda